cloudsftp/BachelorThesis/Experiments/README.md

 If you only want to perform the first experiment on the classical hardware:

 `python -m Classical.perform_experiments --one-shot --lower-plants 4 --lower-loads 2`

-## Generate Figures from Results

-TODO: complete his document

-The experiment result analyzer has the following command line options:
-- `--solutions-dir` Directory where the solutions are stored.
-- `--solutions-name` Name of solutions.
-- `--num` Specifies number of plants for the data.
-- `--lower-loads` Specifies lower bound of loads for the data.
-- `--upper-loads` Specifies the upper bound of loads for the data.
-- `--skip-loads` Specifies the step size of loads for the data.
-- `-p --plot` Outputs plot of the time needed for optimization.
-- `-t --table` Outputs a table of the time needed for optimization in LaTeX-format.
-- `-o --output` Specifies output file for the table or the plot or table.